What do I have to lose?

 What if we already have IT handling that?

 If by "handling that" you mean IT maintenance and help desk support, great.
-But if you mean managing your cyber risk and exposures and your legal responsibilities to your clients and government and state agencies, maybe not good.
+But if you mean managing your cyber risk and exposures and your legal responsibilities to your clients and government and state agencies, not good.
+You'd never let your accountant audit their own financials, but you're okay letting IT tell you everything is okay?

 Are you trying to replace our IT?